If you’re interested in translating or adapting this post, pleaseemail us first.

 , and then the root of the project.

-only.
-Even if Autoprefixer is the only tool you are going to use, don’t specify them in Autoprefixer’s browsers
+.
+Even if Autoprefixer is the only tool you’re going to use, don’t specify your target browsers in Autoprefixer’s browsers

 option.